Chlothar I: Customs and inheritance

 Chlothar's father, Clovis I, had converted to Nicene Christianity, but Chlothar, like other Merovingians, did not consider that the Christian doctrine of monogamy should be expected of royalty: he had five wives, more from political expediency, for the purpose of forming alliances, than for personal motives.
-Although at the instigation of his queens he gave money for several new ecclesiastical edifices, he was a less than enthusiastic Christian and succeeded in introducing taxes on ecclesiastical property.
+Although at the instigation of his queens, he gave money for several new ecclesiastical edifices, he was a less than enthusiastic Christian and succeeded in introducing taxes on ecclesiastical property.

 Frankish customs of the day allowed for the practice of polygamy, especially among royalty.
 So it was not uncommon for a king to have multiple wives and several competing heirs upon his death.
 This was a major deviation from the monogamy of late Roman customs, influenced by the Church.
-Frankish rulers followed this practice mainly to increase their influence across larger areas of land in the wake of the Roman empire's collapse.
+Frankish rulers followed this practice mainly to increase their influence across larger areas of land in the wake of the Roman Empire's collapse.
 The aim was to maintain peace and ensure the preservation of the kingdom by appeasing local leaders.
-In the Germanic tradition succession fell, not to sons, but to younger brothers, uncles, and cousins.
+In the Germanic tradition, succession fell, not to sons, but to younger brothers, uncles, and cousins.
 But under Salic law, Clovis I instituted the custom of sons being the primary heirs in all respects.
-However, it was not a system of primogeniture, with the eldest son receiving the vast majority of an inheritance, rather the inheritance was split evenly between all the sons.
+However, it was not a system of primogeniture, with the eldest son receiving the vast majority of an inheritance, the inheritance was split evenly between all the sons.
 Therefore, the greater Frankish Kingdom was often splintered into smaller sub-kingdoms.

 Marriages and children

 According to Gregory of Tours, "The King Chlothar had seven sons of various women, namely: with Ingund he had Gunthar, Childeric, Charibert, Guntram, Sigebert, and a daughter named Chlothsind; of Aregund, sister of Ingund he had Chilperic; and of Chunsine he had Chram."
 Chlothar's first marriage was to Guntheuc, widow of his brother Chlodomer, sometime around 524.
 They had no children.
 His second marriage, which occurred around 532, was to Radegund, daughter of Bertachar, King of Thuringia, whom he and his brother Theuderic defeated.
 She was later canonized.
 They also had no children.
 His third and most successful marriage was to Ingund, by whom he had five sons and two daughters: